wilsonmar/oss-perf/elk-config.md

 PipeCalculations performed on top of results of aggregations.

-The steps below follow the 28 Oct 2015 video presented by Zachary (Zach) Tong (<a target="_blank" href="https://twitter.com/ZacharyTong">@ZacharyTong</a>, software developer at Elastic).
+The steps below follow video presented by
+Zachary (Zach) Tong (<a target="_blank" href="https://twitter.com/ZacharyTong">@ZacharyTong</a>,
+software developer at Elastic).

-We begin [17:18] into the video
+We begin [17:18] into the 28 Oct 2015 video
 <a target="_blank" href="https://www.elastic.co/webinars/elasticsearch-2-0-overview">
 Introduction to Elastic 2.0 Overview</a>.